lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_modules.rst

 **Buffer x2 example** ::

+.. _fig_Buffer:

 .. figure:: ./figures/Buffer.png
    :scale: 100%
    :alt: map to buried treasure

-The XML code to describe this inverter is:
+The XML code to describe this buffer is:

 .. code-block:: xml